Information regarding the coronavirus

 - Employees and students who have been in a country or area with an orange or red travel advice for health reasons are expected to spend 10 days in self-isolation.
 In doing so, we follow the advice of the Dutch government.
 For employees, self-isolation and its consequences are at their own risk and expense.
 Read what these consequences can be.
 More information about when to go into self-isolation and how this works can be found on this webpage of the Dutch government.

-- In order to make the start of the academic year as safe as possible and to be able to guarantee the 1.5 meters distance, monitoring will take place on campus.
+- In order to ensure the best possible implementation of the corona measures, and to be able to guarantee the 1.5 meters distance, monitoring will take place on campus.
 For example, you can only enter the buildings on campus with your campus card, a rostering system for employees to work on campus will be implemented, and there are cameras on potentially busy places to see if people can keep a distance of 1.5 meters.

 - Unfortunately incoming and outgoing exchange programs are cancelled for first and second semester 2020-2021